Tuesday, December 06, 2011

 It seems appropriate from time to time, to stop and remember that in the hubbub of life, opinion, politics, the struggle/battle for survival; there is this very simple human impulse to pray.

 It is seldom we see a prayer of Self Dedication.
 Goggle that and see how far it gets you.
-Most prayer is request, petition, intercession and a wholesale shopping list of what we want God to do.
+Most prayer is request, petition, intercession and a wholesale shopping list of what we want God to do for us.

 A Prayer of Self Dedication